 Where necessary, teaching about safeguarding, including online safety, will be adapted for vulnerable children, victims of abuse and some pupils with SEND.

-5. Educating parents about online safety
+5. Educating parents/carers about online safety

-The school will raise parents' awareness of internet safety in letters or other communications home, and in information via the school website.
-This policy will also be shared with parents.
+The school will raise parents/carers' awareness of internet safety in letters or other communications home, and in information via our.
+This policy will also be shared with parents/carers.